Pergamon Ancient City

 With interruption due to World War I and subsequent hyperinflation, between 1910 and 1930, the Pergamon Museum was built using plans drawn up by the architect Alfred Messel to house the Pergamon Altar and other classical antiquities.
 The remarkable 36-metre wide x 33-metre long Pergamon Altar is included in the collection of classical antiquities in the central building.
 The altar has a 113-metre long x 2.3-metre frieze high carved from grey-veined marble from the island of Marmara.
 In 1998 and again in 2001, the Turkish Minister of Culture, Istemihan Talay, demanded the return of the altar and other artefacts.
 However, his demands were rejected by Berlin State Museums.

 Before it closed for crucial structural renovation in October 2023, the Pergamon Museum was considered Berlin’s most important archaeological museum.
-The works in the museum are expected to take over 14 years to complete, and the museum is set to be closed until at least 2037, possibly 2043.
+The renovation is expected to take over 14 years to complete, and the museum will remain closed until at least 2037, possibly 2043.

 UNESCO World Heritage Site